Mavennet/contexts/bill-of-lading-vocab.md

 <h4 id="valuePerItem"><a href="#valuePerItem">valuePerItem</a></h4>

-Value per item.
+Value per item in US Dollars.

 <h4 id="totalOrderValue"><a href="#totalOrderValue">totalOrderValue</a></h4>

-Total Order Value.
+Total Order Value in US Dollars.

 <h4 id="freightChargeTerms"><a href="#freightChargeTerms">freightChargeTerms</a></h4>